 Like many organisations we have a pro-bono service which sees us working with charities, community groups, schools, social enterprises and more helping them with strategy, with leadership development, with team development and coaching.
 We get as much out of this work as we put in.

 We have been one of the smallest companies to sign the UNGC since 2005, supporting the principles and contributing to the global conversation about responsible and ethical business.

 We fundraise to support a charitable venture that's close to our hearts.
-Our current chosen charity is Teenage Cancer Trust and as always it is a privilege to work alongside professionals helping others in the most inspiring and compassionate way.
+Our current chosen charity is Jigsaw Children's Hospice and as always it is a privilege to work alongside professionals helping others in the most inspiring and compassionate way.

 We had our CSR activities externally audited recently by EcoVadis to try and benchmark our work against other companies.
-We were pleased to receive a Gold Rating which puts us in the top 5% of companies assessed by this method.
+We were pleased to receive a Gold Rating which puts us in the top 5% of companies evaluated by EcoVadis.

 The Sustainable Development Goals are the closest thing we have to a Global Business Plan.
 We actively promote leadership action in support of the SDGs as a catalyst for change.

 For many years we have hosted a kids' holiday at our Lake District HQ in the UK.
 We take a group of kids who otherwise would never have a holiday and give them their own adventure over a week of fun and excitement.